 In my outcomes survey of people with Hashimoto’s, 75 percent reported improvement in energy from the Autoimmune Paleo diet, and another 78 percent saw improvement in energy from the Paleo diet.

-Food sensitivity testing may be helpful in some cases, but may not be affordable for many people.
+Food sensitivity testing may be helpful in some cases.
 Not all tests are created equally, but I have found the food sensitivity testing through Alletess to be the most accurate.
 The company offers food sensitivity testing (96 and 184 food panels) for people to self-order.
 I started with the 96 food panel, which was enough to pinpoint most of my food triggers, and I now repeat the 184 food panel on an annual basis to be sure that I’m staying on top of potential triggers, as our food sensitivities and reactions to foods tend to change with time.

 5. Balance Your Blood Sugar

 Blood sugar imbalances can wreak havoc on our energy levels as well as cause anxiety.
-People with blood sugar imbalances will often have times of the day where they feel especially tired, weak and/or anxious, such as “morning fatigue” or the “afternoon slump”.
+People with blood sugar imbalances will often have times of the day where they feel especially tired, weak and/or anxious, such as “morning fatigue” or the “afternoon slump.”
+Those who have adrenal fatigue may also suffer from blood sugar imbalances.

 Before I balanced my blood sugar, I would get “hangry” (hungry + angry) multiple times per day.
 I found that the high carbohydrate foods I was eating were causing huge blood sugar swings, and I didn’t realize these swings were causing a spike in my thyroid antibodies and weakening my adrenals.